juju927/golf-scorecard/README.md

 ## 🧊 Future developments

+⬜️ Implement "sharing" of scorecard summary

 ⬜️ Implement handicap calculations

-⬜️ **Stroke Analysis** - calculates average performance of club based on user input ⬜️ **Course Notes** - prompts user with notes they saved pertaining to courses right as they are about to play the hole
+⬜️ **Stroke Analysis** - calculates average performance of club based on user input

+⬜️ **Course Notes** - prompts user with notes they saved pertaining to courses right as they are about to play the hole.

 ## 🙇🏻‍♀️ Attribution